Annbot/loopback-example/README.md

 Term|Definition
 :--|:--
 App|Short for "Application"
+Demo|Short for "Demonstration", examples and tutorials are both considered "demos"
-Example|Source code and basic instructions on how to run the app, does not include step-by-step instructions
+Example|Source code and basic instructions on how to run the demo app, does not include step-by-step instructions
-|Tutorial|Includes step-by-step instructions on how to build the application
+|Tutorial|Includes step-by-step instructions on how to build the demo app

 ##Getting started